Section 508 Compliance

 Section 508 was made part of the Rehabilitation Act of 1973 in 1998.
 Its purpose is to “…require Federal agencies to make their electronic and information technology (EIT) accessible to people with disabilities.”

 The anti-discrimination provision of the Rehabilitation Act of 1973 came as an amendment in the law in 1988.
 It promotes giving equal opportunities to people with disabilities allowing them to live a mainstream life.

 The word “section” in Section 508 indicates a division.
 It was updated in 2018 to ensure that access to technology and digital content has developed.
-Originally, this section dealt with information technologies and its growth.
+Originally, this section dealt with information technologies and their growth.